bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

 - the current legend, in code
 - these get concatenated to the base type, C, R, D
 - treasure gets some color coding
+- outputs room data
+- outputs relevant room key
+- gives a treasure total accounting at the end

 ```python
 legend_dict['O'] = "Outside Entrance"